 If you send me a postcard, please write a few sentences!
 Tell me about the picture of the postcard, about your day, about the last book you read, something you witnessed that day - anything!
 Just please write something on the card :)

 Our main kitchen decoration is postcards from all over the world and it's a great way to daydream about travelling the world.

 Washi Tape - I mean - who doesn't?

-Magnets - touristy or funny ones - we have loads of postcards and magnets on our fridge :)
+Magnets - touristy or funny ones - we have loads of magnets on our fridge :)

 If you haven't gotten my items in a reasonable amount of time, please contact me so we can figure something out!
 I usually take photos of the envelopes/boxes and contents before I mail them to have proof that I actually completed them.

 I mark my swaps as "sent" as soon as they are in the mailbox.
 However, if that is on a weekend then it might get Monday's stamp, because not all mailboxes are emptied on weekends.
 The mailbox at my university always gets emptied at 8 a.m., so everything sent out later than that will start its travel the next day. :) Other mailboxes will only get emptied late at night.
 What I mean to say is that since I usually don't hand in the mail to the post office, I can't really control the day they stamp it.
 I hope you understand!
 It's also good to remember that the swap-bot-time is keyed to the USA-time zones.

 If you realize you can't meet the swap deadline, let me know before the deadline is over please.
 I understand life can sometimes delay you from sending for a few days, but you have to let me know, otherwise I will rate a 3.